moritzWa/moritz-digital/content/blog/communication-augmentation.md

 # Conclusion

 Why and how should we communicate more clearly?
 Clear communication offers extreme productivity gains by encouraging clear thinking and making messages easier to parse.
-Good communication reduces the inferential distance that doesn’t contain garden path sentences.
+Good communication reduces the inferential distance that doesn't contain garden path sentences.

-To unlock the gains of efficient communication, we have to educate colleagues and team members about the strategies for clear communication such as structuring our writing, using clear objectives and claims, and eliminating ambiguous and imprecise language.
+To unlock the gains of efficient communication, we have to educate colleagues and team members about the strategies for clear communication, such as structuring our writing, using clear objectives and claims, and eliminating ambiguous and imprecise language.
 Furthermore, we should build clear communication into our personal and company cultures.

-Lastly, written communication and text parsing i.e. reading has a huge potential to be [augmented by software](https://moritz.digital/cas/).
+Lastly, written communication and text parsing, i.e., reading, has a vast potential to be [augmented by software](https://moritz.digital/cas/).

-Thank you to David Dohan, John Knowles, Jonathan Xu for reading drafts of this post.
+Thank you to David Dohan, John Knowles, and Jonathan Xu for reading drafts of this post.